xcansuxakgul/kaggle-home-credit-competition/README.md

 # Kaggle Home Credit Competition

-Here is where you found this competition: www.kaggle.com/competitions/home-credit-default-risk/overview/description
+Here is where you can find this competition: www.kaggle.com/competitions/home-credit-default-risk/overview/description

 ## Description